-The abolition of the death penalty is the latest in a series of progressive actions recently undertaken by the state legislature.
+The abolition of the death penalty is the latest in a series of progressive actions recently undertaken by Virginia’s state legislature.
 In 2019, Virginia’s midterm elections put Democratic lawmakers in the majority for the first time in over two decades, a flip driven in part by the state’s changing demographics and a rebuke of then-President Donald Trump.
-The death penalty issue split along party lines in the state Senate, although three Republicans voted in favor of the House’s abolition bill on Feb.
+The death penalty issue split along party lines in the state Senate on Feb.
+3, although three Republicans voted in favor of the House’s abolition bill on Feb.
 5, which passed 57-41.

 While 22 U.S. states have already banned the death penalty, they’re largely places “that never sentenced very many people to death to begin with,” says Brandon Garrett, a professor of law at Duke University School of Law and the author of End of its Rope: How Killing the Death Penalty Can Revive Criminal Justice.

-But in 1999 the Virginia Supreme Court ruled in Yarbrough v.
+In 1999, the Virginia Supreme Court ruled in Yarbrough v.
 Commonwealth that judges had to inform their juries that they could impose a sentence of life without parole.
-Around the same time, the state legislature began establishing regional capital defender offices, which provided defense specifically for people facing capital charges (and were well versed in the deadlines and requirements they had to meet).
+Around the same time the state legislature began establishing regional capital defender offices, which provided defense specifically for people facing capital charges (and were well versed in the deadlines and requirements they had to meet).
 The impact was striking: “All of a sudden… the prosecution is losing about half the time when they seek the death penalty, and jurors aren’t imposing life sentences,” says Garrett.

 Virginia now hasn’t imposed a death sentence since 2011 and hasn’t executed someone since 2017.
-There are just two men on Virginia’s death row; both of them are Black.
+There were just two men on Virginia’s death row; both of them are Black.
+Their sentences will be converted to life without parole.
 A Feb.
 2 poll by Christopher Newport University also found that 56% of Virginians now support repealing the death penalty.

 Advocates point to several reasons for the state’s changed stance.
 Capital trials—and the numerous appeals that are usually filed afterwards—are costly, and a growing number of conservatives have come to oppose the practice on fiscal grounds.
 “We’ve done an awful lot of hard work over the [years] to build support among a very broad coalition,” says Michael Stone, executive director of advocacy group Virginians for Alternatives to the Death Penalty.
 “We have built support among libertarians, among Republicans, among prosecutors, within the faith community and with murder victims’ family members.”